Judit3/swhomes/README.md

 ### Imagery

-The home and contact images where taken from Pexels.com.
+The home and contact images were taken from Pexels.com.
 All gallery images were taken from archdaily.com.
 I have credited these in the [Credits](#Credits) section.
 All images were compressed through imagify.io and some formats were changed using cloudconvert.com.
 Chosen images are by random artists and were picked solely based on the style of the business product.

 ### Wireframes